Ericthestein/stock-data-summary-api/README.md

 ## Live

-This API is currently live at [this endpoint](https://stock-data-summary.alcka3a5fmha4.us-east-1.cs.amazonlightsail.com/stocks/meta)
+The API is currently live at [this endpoint](https://stock-data-summary.alcka3a5fmha4.us-east-1.cs.amazonlightsail.com/stocks/meta)

 ## Running with Docker